ACCESS-NRI/model-config-tests/README.md

 - `checksum`: Historical reproducibility test that runs a model and compares checksums with a stored previous result.
 - `checksum_slow`: Restart reproducibility tests.
 These include model determinism, by repeating running a configuration from initial conditions to check it reproduces the same output, and checking reproducibility by confirming two short consecutive model runs give the same result as a longer single model run.
 - `dev_config`: General configuration QA tests.
 - `config`: Configuration QA tests for released branches.
+This includes the `dev_config` tests.

 There are also model-specific markers for configuration QA tests, e.g., `access_om2`, `access_esm1p5`, `access_om3` and `access_esm1p6`.